 ASSEMBLY CERTIFICATION IS NOT REQUIRED, and therefore the enclosure does not have an external certification plate as it only needs component certification.

-Although some vendores push an 'intrinsically safe assembly' with certification plate this can be misleading as the junction box certification plate may be completely different from the intrinsically safe circuits inside.
-The enclosure would require an identifiying labels stating "Contains Intrinsic Safety Circuits" or similar to ensure it is clear this is part of an are intrinsically safe system.
+Although some vendors push an 'intrinsically safe assembly' with certification plate this can be misleading as the junction box certification plate may be completely different from the intrinsically safe circuits inside.
+The enclosure would require an identifying labels stating "Contains Intrinsic Safety Circuits" or similar to ensure it is clear this is part of an are intrinsically safe system.